t-lm/statdocs/docs/excel/index.md

 ![Installer complément](/img/user-fr_excel_index_4.png){: style="width:700px;margin:30px;padding:20px;border:1px solid #ddd;border-radius:5px"}

-Warning, when Microsoft Excel is managed by your organisation, you might not have the rights to install an add-in.
+If Microsoft Excel is managed by your organisation, you might not have the rights to install an add-in.
 If the set-up is forbidden, ask your administrator for help.

 ## Authentication